gpeter62/ESP_UniClock/README.md

 - GPS modul (to use instead of Wifi sync  - standalone mode, only web setup screen available)

-- WS2812 adressable LEDS, adjustable for fix color or different animation effects on web page
+- WS2812 adressable LEDS, adjustable for fix color or different animation effects

 User defined pin numbers for digits and segments